adanieljohnson/SWP_student_writing_guide/docs/426-Graphs-Charts-Pt2.md

-# DRAFT Graphs, Plots, and Charts Part 2 {#chartstwo426}
+# Summarizing Data: Figure Legends {#chartstwo426}

 ## Writing Figure Legends

 The figure legend for each graph should include a Figure #.
 The figures should be numbered in the order they are first referred to in the text.
 The first sentence should explain what the graph is showing generally.
 The legend also should describe any summary statistics that are included in the graph.

 Beyond these guidelines, figure legends vary in how much information they contain.
-Generally though, the figures with their legends should summarize most or all of the experiment.
+Generally though, the figures combined with their legends should summarize most or all of the experiment.
 Readers should not have to look back at the text to understand the figures.

 ## Tips For Creating More Effective Graphs